overview

 The Certificate in Cognitive Archaeology is facilitated by the Center for Cognitive Archaeology at UCCS.
 The mission of the Center for Cognitive Archaeology (CCA) is to provide graduate and undergraduate students at the University of Colorado, Colorado Springs (UCCS) and throughout the world the opportunity to study the evolutionary development of cognition in Homo sapiens and other primates through the lenses of psychology, anthropology, and philosophy.

-What Is Cognitive Archaelogy?
+What Is Cognitive Archaeology?

 Cognitive archaeology is a truly interdisciplinary field that applies and integrates the concepts, theories, and methods of cognitive psychology, cognitive neuroscience, neuropsychology, anthropology, linguistics, the philosophy of mind, and the philosophy of consciousness to the tangible evidence for human evolution—non-human primate anatomy and behavior, human neuroanatomy, hominin paleontology, and archaeology.